Virtual machine stops responding with the error: The lock protecting virtualdisk.vmdk has been lost

 Symptoms:

-• A virtual machine that is in a powered-on state and running goes into an inconsistent state suddenly.
+• A virtual machine that is in a powered-on state and running goes into an inconsistent state suddenly or unexpectedly powered off.

 The lock protecting virtualdisk.vmdk has been lost.
 This is most likely due to underlying storage having problems, resulting in this virtual machine getting powered on at another ESX host as well.
 This virtual machine needs to be powered off at this host now.
 Kindly confirm that the virtual machine is running successfully on another host before clicking the OK button